 |UNIV 370-033: Study Abroad - Costa Rica UAPP (0 credits) pass/fail|

 |Students are asked to reflect upon changes in their knowledge, skills, and attitudes that occur due to their study abroad experience.|

 |Applicants should have a G.P.A. of at least 2.0 (on a 4.00 scale).

 Meeting these minimum requirements does not guarantee acceptance, which is based on academic quality and demonstrated ability to contribute to the objectives of the program.
 Early application is encouraged as acceptances may be made on a rolling basis and the program may fill before the application deadline.

 |For all participants, a formal application is necessary, including a deposit and at least one recommendation.
 An interview may be conducted in person or by telephone.|

 A transcript is required from Non-UD applicants only.
-Non-UD students, please send a copy of your official transcript to: IGS, Elliott Hall, 26 E. Main Street, Newark, DE 19716.
+Non-UD students, please send a copy of your official transcript to: IGS, Clayton Hall, 100 David Hollowell Drive, Newark, DE 19716 USA.

 Study abroad at the University of Delaware is highly competitive.
 Please review the study abroad acceptance process.
 If you are not selected for your first choice program, we encourage you to apply to another program.

 - Usually covers: housing, all program-related excursions and some meals (check with the program's faculty director for details).

 - Does NOT cover: airfare to/from the program site and ground transportation to/from the U.S. departure airport.
 For planning purposes only, we estimate roundtrip airfare to be approximately $(TBD).